 Medical assistants have more education and often take on more advanced clinical tasks than CNAs.
-The average salaries for each role reflect this.
-According to the United States Bureau of Labor Statistics (BLS), medical assistants earned a median salary of $35,850 in 2020, while CNAs earned a median salary of $30,830.
+The median annual salaries for each role reflect this.
+According to the U.S. Bureau of Labor Statistics (BLS), medical assistants earned a median salary of $38,270, while CNAs earned a median salary of $35,760.

 Your education, experience, and employer can all make a big impact on your salary, so there are times when CNAs will be able to earn more.
-For example, medical assistants who work at chiropractor’s offices earned a median salary of $31,470 while CNAs who worked for government agencies such as correctional facilities earned $37,240, according to the U.S. Bureau of Labor Statistics.
+For example, medical assistants who work at outpatient care centers earned more than the median while CNAs who worked for scientific research facilities earned more than their median wage, according to the U.S. Bureau of Labor Statistics.

 However, as a general rule, medical assistants enjoy a higher salary than CNAs.
 This holds true in every state in the country.
-In some states, the difference is significant.
-In the District of Columbia, medical assistants earn an average of nearly $11,000 more than CNAs.
+In some states, the difference may be significant.

 The right role for you depends on your skills and interests.
 For example, if you’re inserted in a fast-paced, hands-on job providing patient care, a CNA role might be a great fit.
 This role makes sense if you like large work environments and are a team player, since CNAs often work in major hospitals and nursing facilities.
 You’ll need to be able to work side-by-side with other CNAs, nurses, and other healthcare staff to care for patients.